Power and Influence

 Leaders are unlikely to be successful if their approach is to simply demand things get done.
 Most people in professional capacities use their influence to motivate and inspire their teams and cement their authority.
 This course will teach participants how to use influence to build relationships, generate goodwill, and get work done.

 Course participants will explore the ethics of influence and learn techniques for generating motivation.
 They'll practice approaches for strategically building relationships and developing reciprocity.
 They'll learn how to generate authority and harness social information and cues to be a stronger leader.
 This skill-set is useful for anyone who works with people and coursework is designed to help participants understand the psychology of why people act the way they do.
 Participants will complete the course with increased confidence in their ability to influence people.

 - Participants learn to use practical tools to become more powerful and influential with coworkers, managers, and partners

-- Lectures, discussions and live exercises teach you how to master and mobilize entire teams, departments, and organizations
+- Lectures, discussions and live exercises teach you how to master and mobilize entire teams, departments, and organization

-- Master practical tools for crafting strategic verbal and non-verbal communications.
+- Master practical approaches for successful verbal and non-verbal communication

 Harnessing Social Information: Principle of Consensus